 Investments in entities over which the Company can exercise significant influence, but not control, are accounted for under the equity method of accounting.
 Whether the Company exercises significant influence with respect to an investment depends on an evaluation of several factors including, among others, representation on the investee's board of directors and ownership level, generally 20% to 50% interest in the voting securities of the investee including voting rights associated with the Company's holdings in common, preferred, and other convertible instruments in the investee.
 Under the equity method of accounting, the Company's share of the earnings or losses of these companies is included in the Statements of Operations.
+The Company's investment in La Cañada was accounted for under the equity method until redemption in October 2009.
+As of August 31, 2010, the Company does not have any investments accounted for under the equity method of accounting.

 A loss in value of an investment that is other than a temporary decline is recognized as a charge to operations.
-Evidence of a loss in value might include, but would not necessarily be limited to, absence of an ability to recover the carrying amount of the investment or inability of the investee to sustain an earnings capacity that would justify the carrying amount of the investment.
+Evidence of a loss in value might include, but would not necessarily be limited to, absence of an ability to recover the carrying amount of the investment or inability of the investment or sustain an earnings capacity that would justify the carrying amount of the investment.